top of page

 in what was never wanted.

-One thinks, despite oneself, of the reaching—
+One thinks, despite oneself, of a hand

 the near thing, the wrapped thing,